docs

 // the path of the collection for which the condition needs to be evaluated

-// any OData identifier which is a variable for the current element of the collection referenced by path
+// any OData identifier which is a variable for the current element of the collection referenced by the path

-// the filter condition; the path of the nested filter contains the variable as prefix to reference current element of the collection
+// the filter condition; the path of the nested filter contains the variable as prefix to reference the current element of the collection

 The path of the filter object is the path of the collection for which the boolean condition needs to be evaluated.
-The variable can be any OData identifier and it needs to be part of the path of a nested filter condition.
+The variable can be any OData identifier, and it needs to be part of the path of a nested filter condition.

-Filter Operator any
+Filter Operator Any

 The filter operator Any applies the boolean filter condition to each member of the collection referenced by path.
-If the condition is true for at least one member of the collection, the any-filter matches.
+If the condition is true for at least one member of the collection, the Any filter matches.
 The filter with the Any operator without a filter condition matches only if the collection referenced by path is not empty.

-new sap.ui.model.Filter({
+new Filter({

 })